Neighborhood Wellness Foundation

 Needs

-NW needs resources to support three of our four impact programs: Restore Legacies, Higher Heights and Pacers Take Space.
+NW needs resources to support three of our four impact programs: Restore Legacies, Healing Circles and Pacers Take Space.
 All programs intersect at Adverse Childhood Experiences (ACEs) and the correlation to patterns of disparities of poor health outcomes, substance use disorders, illiteracies, socioeconomic immobility, violence and incarceration.
-When our neighbors have the necessary awareness and resources to build capacity, improve health, relieve economic stress, engage in educational and employment opportunities, the results are healthier families, schools, neighborhoods and cities.

 Restore Legacies have been designed to disrupt the cradle to prison pipeline and the transfer of adversity for both youth, adults and families with legacies of incarceration.
 The program provided support for unhoused residents disproportionally impacted by ACEs.